IGDRion/scans/README.md

 export PATH=$PATH:${SCANSPATH}/bin/
 ```

+To test SCANS, a toy dataset is available in `toy_data` directory.
+Sequence files need to be decompressed before SCANS analysis.
+See the [tutorial](https://github.com/IGDRion/scans/wiki/Tutorial.md) for more details.

 ## System requirements

 SCANS requires 2.5GB of disk space for installation.
 By default, it requires 34 GB of RAM and 16 CPU threads to perform method 3 (sequence alignment) and only 4 CPU threads to perform method 2 (synteny).

 ## Usage

-SCANS is composed of 3 modules.
+SCANS is composed of 4 modules.

 * `format_input_files.sh`: Format input files (annotation, orthology).
 * `perform_synteny.sh`: Perform synteny analysis by method1, method2 or both.
 * `perform_seq_alignment.sh`: Perform sequence alignment using liftoff.
-* `process_output_results.sh`: Additional analysis (global results of all methods for one species)
+* `process_output_results.sh`: Additional analysis (global results of all methods for one species + visualization)

 SCANS requires a configuration file as input containing the annotation (gtf format), the sequence (fasta format) and the name of each species to be compared:
 ```